learn-co-students/sf-web-102819/31-es6-language-features/README.md

 > Spread syntax allows an iterable such as an array expression or string to be expanded in places where zero or more arguments (for function calls) or elements (for array literals) are expected, or an object expression to be expanded in places where zero or more key-value pairs (for object literals) are expected.

+- Expanded means taken out of its container

 ```javascript
 // Spread operator with arrays
 const nums = [1, 2, 3];